What is the best splitting maul?

 Splitting Maul Reviews

-Each of these seven splitting mauls offers features to match a variety of demands, whether you split wood sunup to sundown or only when a tree limb comes down.
+Each of these seven splitting mauls offers features to match a variety of demands, whether you split wood from sunup to sundown or only when a tree limb comes down.

 Of the seven best splitting mauls, the Fiskars Splitting Maul is the overall best wood splitting maul for its combination of functionality and durability.